COSC3020/pancake-sort-AaronATM/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+// discussed with Jacob Johnson

+Time complexity in terms of number of comparisons: $\Theta (n^2)$

+Reasoning:
+findMax() compares each element to the entire array to find the largest value in the array

+Time complexity in terms of number of flips: $\Theta (n)$

+Reasoning:
+A linear number of flips are performed each loop iteration